Grand tourer: Evolution of the gran turismo car

 Grand touring car design evolved from vintage and pre-World War II fast touring cars and streamlined closed sports cars.

 Italy developed the first gran turismo cars.
-The small, light-weight and aerodynamic coupés, named the "Berlinetta", originated in the 1930s.
+The small, light-weight, and aerodynamic coupés, named the "Berlinetta", originated in the 1930s.
 A contemporary French concept, known as "grande routière", emphasized style, elegance, luxury, and gentlemanly transcontinental touring; the grande routières were often larger cars than the Italian gran turismos.
-Italian designers saw that compared to a traditional open two-seat sports car, the increase in weight and frontal area of an enclosed cabin for the driver and mechanic could be offset by the benefits of streamlining to reduce drag.
+Italian designers saw that compared to traditional open two-seat sports car, the increase in weight and frontal area of an enclosed cabin for the driver and mechanic could be offset by the benefits of streamlining to reduce drag.
 Independent carrozzeria (coachbuilders) provided light and flexible fabric coachwork for powerful short-wheelbase fast-touring chassis by manufacturers such as Alfa Romeo.
 Later, Carrozzeria Touring of Milan pioneered sophisticated superleggera (super light-weight) aluminum bodywork, allowing for even more aerodynamic forms.
-The additional comfort of an enclosed cabin was beneficial for the Mille Miglia road-race held in Italy's often wintry north.
+The additional comfort of an enclosed cabin was beneficial for the Mille Miglia road race held in Italy's often wintry north.